SURF-ML/ProteinFolding-Design/README.md

 bash slurm_files/AF_full_run.sh
 ```

-**Note**: While the apptainer is pre-installed on Snellius with the environment modules, we do need to change some apptainer arguments to properly run it.
-Therefore we'll still use `apptainer run`, and we'll still have to bind (`-B`) some directories and pass the Nvidia GPU (`--nv`).
+**Note**: While the Apptainer is pre-installed on Snellius with the environment modules, we do need to change some Apptainer arguments to properly run it.
+Therefore we'll still use `Apptainer run`, and we'll still have to bind (`-B`) some directories and pass the Nvidia GPU (`--nv`).
 See `READMEs/AlphaFold3_on_snellius.md` for more information.

-### Configuration
+## Configuration
 Both of these scripts also require some variable configurations, similar as before.
 Here is a list with some variables to change for both AlphaFold 2 and AlphaFold 3:

 * `PROJECT_SPACE`: Set this to the root directory of your project.
 The default is `"./"`.